-As of May 2, 2021 and for the three months then ended, the Company was in compliance with all financial and non-financial covenants for all debts discussed above.
-Subsequent to the May 2, 2021 quarter end, the Company refinanced the above credit agreement.
-See Note 13 "Subsequent Events" for further information.
+As of August 1, 2021 and for the six months then ended, the Company was in compliance with all financial and non-financial covenants contained within the New Credit Agreement.

 4. ACCRUED EXPENSES AND OTHER CURRENT LIABILITIES

 Accrued expenses and other current liabilities consist of the following: